 What happens next

-After contacting me, I will arrange a free 20-minute telephone consultation to discuss what you would like from therapy, your availability and any questions you may have.
-The following counselling session will last for 50 minutes where we can explore in more detail your presenting issues, goals for therapy and other assessment areas.
+The relationship we build together is integral to the therapeutic process therefore I offer a free 20-minute telephone consultation- giving us a chance to meet, to discuss what you would like from counselling and explore whether we are right to work together.
+The following counselling session will last for 50-minutes where we can explore in more detail your presenting issues, goals for therapy and other assessment areas.

 Training, qualifications & experience